Trauma survivors are the driving force of our organisation.

 Neha Shah (she/her)

-Associate Researcher & Practitioner
+Associate Researcher & Practitioner, UK

 Neha is a Consultant In Public Health and a Psychodynamic Psychotherapist.
 She is both passionate about supporting people directly and advocating for societal change to better protect people from trauma and empower them to heal, grow and live fulfilling lives.